lapisdecor/bzoing/README.rst

 Bzoing provides a simple way to create task reminder alarms on your Gnu/Linux desktop using Python and Gtk3.

-Bzoing is currently only tested on ubuntu on xorg.

 To use Bzoing you must:

 Install snapd if you don't already have it. (try snap --help)